Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 ## Prepare your environment

-After you have been onboarded on [Amplify Platform](https://platform.axway.com), you will be able to download our latest docker-compose archive from the **Downloads** section of the [Axway Support](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074) portal.
+After you have been onboarded on [Amplify Platform](https://platform.axway.com), you will be able to download our latest Docker Compose archive from the **Downloads** section of the [Axway Support](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074) portal.
 Ensure to download the correct version of the Streams docker compose archive corresponding to the release you wish to test.

-To prepare your environment, extract the docker compose archive and open a terminal from the extracted directory.
+To prepare your environment, extract the Docker Compose archive and open a terminal from the extracted directory.

 {{< alert title="Note" >}}You can find others resources in the [Axway Support](https://support.axway.com/en) portal, for example, Postman collections, OpenAPI, Docker-compose files and Helm chart, which can help you to configure your environment or test Streams.{{< /alert >}}